mcpt/site/README.md

 ### About

-Site information and contact to the admins.
+General site information and administrator contact information.